jointogetherhq/jointogether.online/_posts/2023-02-10-get-more-traffic-to-your-join-page.markdown

 - Is it on the profile pages/bios of all of your social media accounts?
 - Post the link to your social channels regularly (organisations are often too shy about this)
 - Have you pinned/featured a post about joining the union to the top of your social media accounts?
-- Is the TUC’s Union Finder pointing people at the join page?
+- Is the TUC’s Union Finder pointing people at your join page?
-- Is the URL of the join landing page and a clear call to action (”Join us today”) on all union collateral (printed and digital)?
+- Is the URL of your join landing page and a clear call to action (”Join us today”) on all union collateral (printed and digital)?
 - On the most popular pages on your site, are there places you can weave in the “join now” call to action?
 For example, if you’ve got a popular page that offers some free advice, make sure people know there’s a lot of additional value if they join.
 - Are all your branch websites and social media pages featuring a “join” call to action?
 - If you have a union section or page on an employer’s intranet, is it clearly visible?
 - Is it in everyone’s email footer?
 And in all of your campaign emails?
 - If you’re running online campaigns (e.g. a petition), what happens when someone signs?
 Can you redirect them to a page with a clear “join” call to action?
 - Same for webinars.
-If people sign up, don’t forget to make sure they see the join link several times.
+If people sign up, don’t forget to make sure they see your join link several times.

 ### How you can use other people’s channels (links on other sites, PR, media appearances)

-- Do you provide tools where people can share a link to the join form?
+- Do you provide tools where people can share a link to your join form?
 - When you get covered in the media, do you make sure to ask the journalist to include a link to your site?
 - Identify sites which might allow you to guest post.
 Are there relevant blogs and websites for the jobs/industries you represent?
 - If you’re doing visual media (TV), can you get the URL in a backdrop?